5.56×45mm NATO: History

 In 1954, the larger 7.62×51mm NATO rifle cartridge was selected as the first standard NATO rifle cartridge.
-At the time of selection there had been criticism that the recoil power of the 7.62×51mm NATO, when fired from a handheld lightweight modern service rifle, did not allow a sufficient automatic rate of fire for modern combat.
+At the time of selection there had been criticism that the recoil power of the 7.62×51mm NATO, when fired from a handheld lightweight modern service rifle in full automatic mode, did not allow for sufficient control, so the automatic follow-on shots would not hit the intended target but scatter around it.

-The British had extensive evidence through their own experimentation with intermediate cartridges since 1945, and were on the point of adopting the .280 (7 mm) cartridge when the selection of 7.62×51mm (.300) as the NATO standard was made.
+The British had extensive evidence through their own experimentation with intermediate cartridges since 1945, and were on the point of adopting the .280 (7 mm × 43mm) cartridge when the selection of 7.62×51mm (.308) as the NATO standard was made.
 The FN company had also been involved in the development of the .280 round, including developing a version of the FN FAL in .280.
 Concerns about the recoil and overall effectiveness of 7.62 mm were overruled by the US, and the other NATO nations accepted that standardization was more important than the selection of a cartridge that was otherwise ideal.

 The development of the cartridge that eventually became the .223 Remington (from which 5.56mm NATO would eventually be developed) would be intrinsically linked to the development of a new lightweight combat rifle.
 The cartridge and rifle were developed as one unit by Fairchild Industries, Remington Arms, and several engineers working toward a goal developed by U.S. Continental Army Command (CONARC).
 Early development work began in 1957.
 A project to create a small-calibre, high-velocity (SCHV) firearm was created.
 Eugene Stoner of Armalite was invited to scale down the AR-10 (7.62mm) design.
 Winchester was also invited to participate.
 The parameters that were requested by CONARC:

 Springfield Armory's Earle Harvey lengthened the .222 Remington cartridge case to meet the requirements.
 It was then known as the .224 Springfield.
 Concurrently with the SCHV project, Springfield Armory was developing a 7.62mm rifle.
 Harvey was ordered to cease all work on the SCHV to avoid any competition for resources.

 Eugene Stoner of Armalite (a division of Fairchild Industries) had been advised to produce a scaled-down version of the 7.62mm AR-10 design.
 In May 1957, Stoner gave a live-fire demonstration of the prototype of the AR-15 for General Willard G. Wyman, Commander-in-Chief of CONARC.
 As a result, CONARC ordered rifles to test.
 Stoner and Sierra Bullet's Frank Snow began work on the .222 Remington cartridge.
 Using a ballistic calculator, they determined that a 55-grain bullet would have to be fired at 3300 ft/s to achieve the 500-yard performance necessary.